-- Green for go sampling indicates a low health risk. - Amber for caution sampling indicates the health risk has increased, but is still within an acceptable range. - Red for stop sampling indicates that the water poses an unacceptable health risk.
+- Green for go sampling indicates a low health risk - Amber for caution sampling indicates the health risk has increased, but is still within an acceptable range. - Red for stop sampling indicates that the water poses an unacceptable health risk.

-Waikouaiti estuary.
-This site was suitable for swimming on 100% of sampling occasions last summer.
+Waikouaiti River.
+Last summer this site was suitable for swimming on 14 of 17 sampling occasions.

-What happened in 2012/13
+What happened in 2013/14